croffler/hugo-test/site/content/xap101/mongodb.markdown

 {{%/column%}}
 {{%/section%}}

 MongoDB is built for scalability, performance and high availability, scaling from single server deployments to large, complex multi-site architectures.
 By leveraging in-memory computing, MongoDB provides high performance for both reads and writes.
-MongoDBâ€™s native replication and automated failover enable enterprise-grade reliability and operational flexibility.
+MongoDB's native replication and automated failover enable enterprise-grade reliability and operational flexibility.